-If you have all the spices mentioned above, you can jump below to the recipe to make your own DIY Pumpkin Pie Spice blend.
-However, if you only have two to three spices available you can follow the suggestions below for a simpler pumpkin pie spice blend substitute.
+If you have all the spices mentioned above, you can jump to the recipe below to make your own DIY Pumpkin Pie Spice blend.
+However, if you only have two to three spices available, you can follow the suggestions below for a simpler pumpkin pie spice blend substitute.

 6. Cloves + Cinnamon

 These two spices provide a distinct fall flavor that many won’t even notice it’s not pumpkin pie spice.
-Mix in two parts cinnamon with 1-part ground cloves to equal 1 measurement of pumpkin pie spice.
+Mix in two parts cinnamon with 1-part ground cloves to equal 1 tablespoon of pumpkin pie spice.

 - 2 teaspoons cinnamon + 1 teaspoon ground cloves = 1 tablespoon pumpkin pie spice.

 Black peppercorns lend a more earthy taste that resembles the flavor profile of allspice.
 Combined with cinnamon, you get a pungent and warm flavor that is great for savory dishes.

 - Mix 2 parts cinnamon with 1 part ground black peppercorns (½ teaspoon cinnamon + ¼ teaspoon black peppercorns).